Lysxia/monadic-profunctor-bx-paper/README.md

-Supplementary material for "The Monadic Profunctor Paradigm of Bidirectional Programming".
+# Source for the paper The Monadic Profunctor Paradigm of Bidirectional Programming

+The paper itself is written in Literate Haskell, it lives under `paper/`.
+The Rocq formalization of our results is under `rocq/`.

+## Rocq formalization

-Coq proofs of compositionality for some properties of biparsers and lenses.
+Rocq proofs of compositionality for some properties of biparsers and lenses.

-# Requirements

-- Coq theorem prover (this has been tested with 8.19)

-# Usage

-In the top-level directory run
+This is built with Rocq version 8.20 (pre-renaming, `coq.8.20` on opam).

+    cd rocq
     make

-This will build the dependency tree for the formalisation.
-This can then be loaded into CoqIde by opening the required .v files (or all of them in one go).